michaelprosario/sprint-sketch/README.md

 ## Usage

-1. Replace `backlog.xlsx` with your sprint backlog data
+1. Replace `backlog.xlsx` with your sprint backlog data.
+In main.py, configure field names at the top of the file.
 2. Run the application:
    ```bash
    python main.py > out.md